zhihao0611/Kidney_transplant-Grading-with-ViT/README.md

-Since the mil libraty if private, so this repo only shows the part about Swin and categorical focal loss
+Since the mil libraty is private, so this repo only shows the part about Swin and categorical focal loss